hasashin/WiFiSign/README.md

 __IN__ mode turns off lever toggling for sign on which is written. _IN_ sign can be used when building one-way signal and not needing lever on one site.
 __OUT__ mode disables power checking on sign so powering _OUT_ sign with redstone doesn't change anything in network.
 __IO__ mode is default operation mode, when sign accepts power and sends it to lever.
 You can left third line empty to create _IO_ sign.

+## Commands

+There are few commands to use:
+`/wifireload` - this command reloads all signs from chunks loaded to memory `/wifinets` - this command prints all registered networks `/wifinet [net_name]` - this command prints how many elements are in given network

 ---
 © 2019 Dominik Hażak